artontray/screenshot-frontend/README.md

 The App is divided in several parts :

 - Authentification and New user's registration
-- Public Area : All screenshots published are available for anybody connected or not of the app
+- Public Area : All screenshots published are available for anybody connected or not
 - A community aspect where every user can follow and be followed by others
 - A likes and comments features to dynamize the app with user interactions
 - Private Area : The User will have access to a dedicated area where is possible to create Category (Folders) and private screenshots